AUTUMN 2019 Mondays and Wednesdays 11:30am-2:20pm

-In addition to work classes, which incorporate technical demonstrations, group activities and work time on making assignments, we also have lively class discussions, visiting artists and various field-trips to current exhibitions and on-campus MakerSpaces.
+In addition to work classes, which incorporate technical demonstrations, group activities and work time on making assignments, expect lively class discussions and critiques; occasional visiting artists; and field-trips to art exhibitions and UW/SOA+AH+D MakerSpaces.

 What kinds of assignments are we going to have?

-Assignment 1: Break out of your box! - Making a shadowbox with a hidden element.
+Assignment 1: Break out of your box! - Making a shadowbox with a surprise element.
 This assignment focuses on relationships between space, form and meaning.
 It uses basic wood shop tools, the 3D design program Rhinoceros and a laser cutter.

-Assignment 2: Color in in! - Making of a sprawling wall installation with color and patterns.
+Assignment 2: Color it in! - Making a sprawling colorful wall installation with patterns.
 This assignment focuses on color and pattern; and uses cultural research, photography, Adobe Photoshop/Illustrator, a 2D scanner and a vinyl cutter.

 Assignment 3: Twist and Fold! - Activating space with a large collaborative sculpture made from paper.
 This assignment focuses on experimental practices for drawing and combines art and design ideas from the previous assignments.
 It uses site-specific work (observation and experimentation), ink drawing and exploring the 3D materiality of various types of papers.

 What questions are we going to ask?